FlorianMichael/Classic4J/README.md

 All Models are located in the **de.florianmichael.classic4j.model** and **de.florianmichael.classic4j.api** package.

 The internal API is located in the **de.florianmichael.classic4j.util** package.

+**You can either use the high-level frontend for API requests using the Handler classes or use the low-level backend using the Request classes.**

 ## Example usage
 ### BetaCraft